-I will participate in the Start-Up Now section, in which Vlad will make a public demonstration about how teams of people can create an app in a very short time.
-I don’t know whether I will be able to blog because it has been announced as an event about very practical stuff.
+I will participate in the Start-Up Now section, in which Vlad will publicly demonstrate how teams of people can create an app in a short time.
+I don’t know whether I will be able to blog because it has been announced as an event about efficient stuff.
 Talk about it later.

 StartUp Now! workshop with Vlad Stan on mobile applications development

-In 90 minutes, teams made up of people who initially didn’t know each other found a business application on paper. it was great!
+In 90 minutes, teams made up of people who initially didn’t know each other found a business application on paper.
+It was great!
 The workshop was very interactive.
-Calin Fusu jokes: “Is there someone who hasn’t heard Vlad’s workshop even if they didn’t participate in it?”.
+Calin Fusu jokes: “Is there someone who hasn’t heard of Vlad’s workshop even if they didn’t participate?”.
 I wrote about the idea my team developed here.

 All internet is moving now on platforms.
-Platforms are defined by identity, distribution, technologies, monetizations – all these are differences among them.
+Platforms are defined by identity, distribution, technologies, and monetizations – there are differences among them.

-Calin has a kind of uninteresting presentation, as usual, but I think it’s better than in 2004.
-Don’t get me wrong, I love Calin as an entrepreneur and businessman, but his strongest point is not public speaking.
+As usual, Calin has an uninteresting presentation, but I think it’s better than in 2004.
+Don’t get me wrong, I love Calin as an entrepreneur and businessman, but his most vital point is not public speaking.
 Actually, even he didn’t really understand what he was speaking of.